 Silence and Echoes of a Landscape

-A conversation with poet, photographer, and cultural worker Mehmed Mahmutović about the landscape, human heritage, family history, and social, political, cultural, and environmental complexities of a homeland.
-Mehmed will share stories of his art-practice shaped by the post-genocide and postwar context of Bosnia and Herzegovina, where the everyday echoes demand attention and reflection.
-Participants will hear selected poems from his debut poetry book Nikakav plivač (Unresourceful Swimmer)- a culmination of reflections on attempting to navigate the society in which he grew up and was shaped.
-Book consists of 57 poems through which the poet digs and sifts through the rules and norms of the surroundings.
+A conversation with poet, photographer, and cultural worker Mehmed Mahmutović about landscape, human heritage, family history, and the social, political, cultural, and environmental complexities of a homeland.
+Mehmed will share stories from his art-practice that’s been shaped by the post-genocide and postwar context of Bosnia and Herzegovina, where the everyday echoes demand attention and reflection.
+Participants will hear selected poems from his debut poetry book Nikakav plivač (Unresourceful Swimmer), a culmination of reflections on navigating the society in which he grew up and by which he was shaped.
+The book consists of 57 poems, through which the poet digs and sifts through the rules and norms of the surroundings.
 He will reflect on his activist path and projects like Urban Poetry, an initiative that brings poetry into the public space.
+This poetry picnic is an invitation to pause, listen, reflect, transform, and make a dialogue more open.

-KRAK guest:
+KRAK guests:

-Nermin Duraković is a visual artist and educator who works within the field of social and politically engaged art.
-He has been working as an Associate Professor at The Royal Danish Academy of Fine Arts in Copenhagen and over the past two decades, he has contributed to the development of various cultural and social initiatives.
+Nermin Duraković is a visual artist and educator who works within the field of socially and politically engaged art.
+He has been working as an Associate Professor at The Royal Danish Academy of Fine Arts in Copenhagen, and over the past two decades, he has contributed to the development of various cultural and social initiatives.
 Among other projects, Duraković has been working with the structural understanding of migration politics, making a number of art projects, exhibitions and lectures that relates to this topic.

 Artist's webpage.